-3. Inform your physician if you are allergic to any drugs or food, or if you had any reactions to previous injections of dyes used for X-ray procedures (see Section 4.4 Special Warnings and Precautions for Use).
+3. Inform your physician if you are allergic to any medicines or food, or if you had any reactions to previous injections of dyes used for X-ray procedures (see Section 4.4 Special Warnings and Precautions for Use).

 4.5 Interactions with Other Medicines and Other Forms of Interactions

 Cholecystographic agents.
 Renal toxicity has been reported in a few patients with liver dysfunction who were given oral cholecystographic agents followed by intravascular contrast agents.
 Administration of any intravascular contrast medium should therefore be postponed in patients who have recently received a cholecystographic contrast agent.

 Other medicines should not be mixed with Optiray injection.

 4.6 Fertility, Pregnancy and Lactation

 Effects on fertility.
 No long term animal studies have been performed to evaluate carcinogenic potential.
 However, animal studies suggest that this drug is not mutagenic and does not affect fertility in males or females.

 No teratogenic effects attributable to ioversol have been observed in teratology studies performed on animals using doses up to 3.2 gL/kg.
 There are, however, no adequate and well controlled studies in pregnant women.
 It is not known whether Optiray crosses the placental barrier or reaches foetal tissues.
 However, many injectable contrast media cross the placental barrier in humans and appears to enter foetal tissue passively.
 Because animal teratology studies are not always predictive of human response, Optiray should be used during pregnancy only if clearly needed.
 X-ray procedures involve a certain risk related to the exposure of the foetus.